jacobsanosh/cracking/README.md

 and cannot access randomly
 assign():
-    its an fucntioin that are used to assign value for example u want insert 5 1
+    its an fucntioin that are used to assign value for example u want insert 5 1 push_front():
+    used to insert element into the front emplace_fron():
+    used to insert element into fornt
+pop_front:
+    used to remove element from front insert_after():
+    it will insert element after certain itereator emplace_after():
+    used to insert element after certain iterator
+erase_after:
+    used to erase elements after certain iterator remove():
+    used to remove particular element from the forward_list remove_if():
+    this will remove element based on certain condition clear():
+    clear all the elements in the list splice_after():
+    used to insert element after certain position front():
+    it will return the first element begin():
+    it will return an iterator pointer to the beginnig end():
+    it will return an pointer to the end of the list
+cbegin:
+    return an constant begin pointer cend():
+    return an constant end pointer before_begin():
+    return an iterator that points to the iterator before the first element cbefore_begin():
+    return an constant iterator to the iterator before first element max_size():
+    return max size
+resize():
+    it will resize the list
+unique():
+    it will remove  all the consecutive duplicate from the list reverse():
+    it will reverse  the elemnts